crcdng/livecoding_materials/tidal_setup.md

 Q: What is the difference between this and the [official installation guide](https://tidalcycles.org/docs/getting-started/macos_install)?

-A: Method: For installations like these my preferred method is installing the components by following the instructions on the individual websites.
-The alternative would be to provide detailed instructions which will go out of date quickly.
+A: Method: My preferred method is to suggest installing components by following the instructions on their individual websites.
+The alternative would be to provide detailed step-by-step instructions which get  outdated quickly.

 Manual installation steps: The official installation guide features an additional [install script](https://github.com/tidalcycles/tidal-bootstrap), which in theory is a good idea because you could run the script and it would do all the above steps for you.
 In practice the script comes whith [its own issues](https://github.com/tidalcycles/tidal-bootstrap/issues) and the components it installs are currently not up-to date.
 If you not already an expert, it is harder to understand what to do when a long-running script throws an error message than when one of the individual steps described above would fail.